Sterniii3/drugdevelopR/validation/test_cases/03_MultitrialTestCases.md

 ### 03.02 (shows that req.
 03.03, 03.10, 03.15 and 03.18 are met): {-}

 Use the function `optimal_multitrial`.
-Supply the same input values as in test case 03.01, however set the parameter case to 3 and the parameter strategy to 1.
+Supply the same input values as in test case 03.01, however, set the parameter case to 3 and the parameter strategy to 1.

 Verify that the program returns an optimal sample size of 166 in phase II and 190 in phase III (i.e. a total number of 356 participants), an expected utility of -152.1 and an optimal threshold value of 0.7.
 Furthermore, verify, that the probability to go to phase III is 0.25 as suggested by Stella Erdmann [2].